Greenwood celebrates creativity, personal expression and a love for the arts in each area of discipline.

 Authentic experiencesare a key aspect of the arts curriculum in all grades.
 Our arts teachers frequently bring in guest artists to share their experience with students and arrange meaningful opportunities for students to perform for audiences outside of the school community.

-Abundant extracurricular options complement our arts curriculum.
-Every year, students showcase their talent through participation in a junior musical, a senior play, an Arts Night, dance competitions and film screenings.
+Abundant co-curricular options complement our arts curriculum.
+Every year, students can showcase their talent through participation in:

 "I challenged myself by auditioning for the Junior Play.
 I thought I wouldn’t be able to go in front of an audience and sing like that – not necessarily just singing, but performing.
 And I learned that I could.”